A construction of slice knots via annulus twists: A sufficient condition to be ribbon

 \begin{proof} Let $HD$ be the handle diagram given by the picture in Figure \ref{OmaeKn}.
-By Lemma \ref{Omae}, $K_n$ is isotopic to the belt sphere of a 2-handle of $HD$.
-By Lemma \ref{lem:ribbon}, if $HD$ is changed into the empty handle diagram by handle moves without adding canceling 2/3-handle pairs, then $K_n$ is a ribbon knot.
-Such handle moves are realized in Figures~\ref{ribbon1}, ~\ref{ribbon2}, ~\ref{ribbon4} and ~\ref{ribbon3}.
-As a result $K_n$ is a ribbon knot.
+By Lemma \ref{Omae}, $\mathcal{K}_n$ is isotopic to the belt sphere of a 2-handle of $HD$.
+By Lemma \ref{lem:ribbon}, if $HD$ is changed into the empty handle diagram by handle slides, adding or canceling 1/2-handle pairs, and isotopies, then $\mathcal{K}_n$ is a ribbon knot.
+Such operations are realized in Figures~\ref{ribbon1}, ~\ref{ribbon2}, ~\ref{ribbon4} and ~\ref{ribbon3}.
+As a result, $\mathcal{K}_n$ is a ribbon knot.

 \ \

 \ \

 \ \